RobertGardner/teach-exercise-assets/sql-mutations/update/index.md

 ## Continue to SQL Delete ➡️

-For more practice using data structures, proceed to [SQL Delete](../delete/).
+To learn how to delete existing data, proceed to [SQL Delete](../delete/).